Terry Manning: Music career

 After moving to Memphis, Tennessee, Manning worked for years at both Stax Records and Ardent Studios as an engineer and producer, recording and mixing.
 He was a principal part of Stax owner Al Bell's production team for the Staple Singers, responsible for such hit records as "Heavy Makes You Happy", "Respect Yourself", and "I'll Take You There".

+Manning befriended British guitarist Jimmy Page in 1966 during a US tour by the Yardbirds which was supported by the American band Lawson and Four More with Manning on keyboards.
+The two spent hours talking about Delta blues.
+Page sought out Manning's engineering talents during the final mixing of Led Zeppelin III, and when the record company failed to credit Manning's contribution, Page insisted that Atlantic Records destroy the incorrect album cover and print new ones.
+Manning said this gesture was a great boost for his career.

 In 1970, Manning licensed release of his own solo album, Home Sweet Home, on Stax's Enterprise label, re-released with extra tracks by Sunbeam in 2006.
-In the mid 1980s Manning moved to London, and worked for a year at EMI's Abbey Road Studios.
-In 1992, he moved to Nassau, Bahamas, to partner with Chris Blackwell in Compass Point Studios, which he operated for over twenty years.
+In the mid-1980s, Manning moved to London, and worked for a year at EMI's Abbey Road Studios.
+In 1992, he moved to Nassau, Bahamas, to partner with Chris Blackwell in Compass Point Studios, which he operated for over 20 years.

-Manning's newest releases as a music artist are the ECR Music Group/Lucky Seven Records releases of his albums, West Texas Skyline: A Tribute To Bobby Fuller, released in October 2013, Heaven Knows, released in 2015, Planets, released in 2016, and his newest, Playin' in Elvis' House, released in 2019.
+In October 2013, Manning released the album West Texas Skyline: A Tribute To Bobby Fuller.
+He released Heaven Knows in 2015, Planets in 2016, and Playin' in Elvis' House in 2019.

+In January 2025, Manning released Red And Black.

 Photography career

-Manning was interested and involved in photography almost as long as music.
+Manning was interested and involved in photography almost as long as in music.
 A close friend starting in the 1960s was William Eggleston, who served as a mentor, as well as introducing young Manning to other photographers such as William Christenberry, Diane Arbus and Lee Friedlander.
-Although Manning's favorite work is his "evocative urban landscapes," he has also photographed Chuck Berry, Procol Harum, Steppenwolf, Terry Reid, Jimi Hendrix, Dusty Springfield, Lenny Kravitz, and many other musical artists of the rock music genre, as both an independent and as a writer/photographer for New Musical Express.
+Although Manning's favorite work was his "evocative urban landscapes," he also photographed Chuck Berry, Procol Harum, Steppenwolf, Terry Reid, Jimi Hendrix, Dusty Springfield, Lenny Kravitz, and many other musical artists of the rock music genre, as both an independent and as a writer/photographer for New Musical Express (NME).
 He worked as a photojournalist for NME.
 He photographed Martin Luther King Jr. on April 3, 1968, the day before King was assassinated.

 In August 2015, Manning's photography work began showing at art galleries in several cities.
 Two photography books were released Scientific Evidence Of Life On Earth During Two Millennia, and Cuba Despues Del Tiempo Especial, Antes De Los Americanos, and a number of photography books and new exhibits were planned.